 30 Summer Street, the Smith-Barton house (moved 1880) - The house at 30-32 Summer Street may have been the High Street home of Daniel Smith, and was moved to the current location in the 1880’s by John Conley.
 The house was occupied by Civil War Veteran John Barton.

 24 Market Street, the Aaron Jewett house (c 1800) - Constructed around the beginning of the 19th Century, this small building has served as Tetrault Jewelry Store since 1941, one of the longest-lasting family businesses in Ipswich.

-16 Mineral Street, Wise Saddle Shop (1801) - Jabez Farley sold this lot to Joseph and John Wise in 1801, and they probably built their small dwelling shortly thereafter.
-As late as 1832, their house was the only structure on Mineral Street.
+16 Mineral Street, Wise Saddle Shop (c1742 (?) /1801) - Jabez Farley sold this lot to Joseph and John Wise in 1801, who probably moved this small dwelling from High St. shortly thereafter.
+As late as 1832, this was the only house on Mineral Street.

 1 Lords Square, Payne School (1802) - In 1802, the North District decided to construct a schoolhouse with public subscription.
 In 1891 it was moved from its previous location where the laundromat is now, and received extensive repairs.
 Payne School was last used for students in 1942, and since 1972 has served as the Ipswich School superintendent's office.

 107 Argilla Road, Argilla Farm (c.
 1805) - In 1637, John Winthrop Jr. conveyed his farm to Samuel Symonds, who became Deputy-Governor of the Colony.
 It came into possession of Thomas Baker, who married one of Symonds' daughters.
 Allen Baker built the hip-roofed farm house in 1785.
 It was purchased by Ephraim Brown and inherited by his son Thomas.